gregology/gregology.github.io/timeline.md

 ## 2019

+### September

+⛵️ Sold our boat because we weren't using her.
+We had 3 summers, 1 year long adventure, and thousands of great memories on her

 ### July

 🛍 Put [Memair](https://memair.com) on the back burner and returned to Shopify as a Data Scientist

 ## 2018